 The Anglo Saxon English people are a distinct nation, bound together by common origins, culture, history and all those things that a shared sense of belonging entails.
 We are the Angelcyn, the indigenous people of England, and we assert our right to exist and to celebrate this identity.
-The aim of this site is to offer a vision for an English Folk Church; one that is rooted in our people and culture.
-Whilst Christianity contains many universal truths, and salvation through Christ is open to all who have faith in Him, it can also have a ‘local flavour’, specific to the different ethnic groups that make up the rich diversity of creation.
+As such, we want to restore the bonds between Folk and Faith rather than the ‘one size fits all’ approach of the mainstream Churches.

-We will foster a strong sense of Anglo Saxon English identity and community, based around the family and clan group.
+We will foster a strong sense of Anglo Saxon identity and community, based around the family and clan group.
 We will encourage a positive spiritual life; prayers, blessings and short ceremonies that can be performed in the home and in small family gatherings.
-We will provide an additional ‘layer’ of spirituality that people can add to their existing practice and Church allegiance, whilst also building the basis of an entirely new denomination.
+We will provide an additional ‘layer’ of spirituality that people can add to their existing practice and Church allegiance whilst also building the basis of an entirely new denomination.
+We will promote the idea of religious practice being embedded within our cultural and social life and encourage religious ceremonies to be carried out as part of clan get-togethers.
 This will provide a spiritual underpinning for the Anglo Saxon community to mix amongst itself, to marry within the extended community and to raise strong families within the security of the wider folk group.
 This is what is meant by being folkish.

 Go back to Contents